This article contains in-depth knowledge to help you convert more passive browsers into leads and customers engaging with your offerings.

 To improve your average TOS, you may;

-Writing compelling, relevant and attractive contents to your webpages,
+Write compelling, relevant and attractive content for your webpages,

 Do A/B testing on your webpages to see whether or not regeneration is necessary,

-Add video content to improve this average time.
+Add video content to improve the average browsing time.

 For instance, if your monthly page views are around 10, and your conversion rate is 60%, it shows two things: